Yuri (genre): "Crimson Rose and Candy Girl"

 The majority of yuri stories published in the 1970s and 1980s were tragedies, focused on doomed relationships that end in separation or death (see History above).
 Yukari Fujimoto, a manga scholar at Meiji University, notes that the tragic plot of Shiroi Heya no Futari became a common yuri story archetype that she dubs "Crimson Rose and Candy Girl".
-These stories depict "Candy", a physically smaller character with lighter hair and a naive personality, who admires "Rose", who is generally taller, with long dark hair and a serious demeanor.
+These stories depict "Candy", a physically smaller character with lighter hair and a naive personality, who admires "Rose", a generally taller character with long dark hair and a serious demeanor.
 The characters bond over a common unhappiness, usually originating from their respective home lives.
-The attachment between Candy and Rose becomes the subject of rumors or even blackmail, even while Candy and Rose grow to acknowledge that their relationship has become romantic.
+The attachment between Candy and Rose becomes the subject of rumors or even blackmail while Candy and Rose grow to acknowledge that their relationship has become romantic.
 The story concludes with Rose dying in order to protect Candy from scandal.
 While tragic story formulas in yuri declined in popularity by the 1990s, the Rose and Candy archetypes continue to influence contemporary yuri stories, particularly those that depict senpai and kōhai relationships such as Bloom Into You.

 Tachi and neko

 In Japanese lesbian culture, the participants in a lesbian relationship are occasionally referred to as tachi (タチ), which designates the active participant, and neko (ネコ), which designates the submissive participant.
-This distinction is comparable to that of the seme and uke distinction in yaoi, or to the butch and femme distinction in broader lesbian culture.
+This distinction is comparable to that of the seme and uke distinction in BL, or to the butch and femme distinction in general lesbian culture.
 Characters in contemporary yuri rarely conform to these dichotomies, though the dynamic of an active partner and a passive partner that the tachi and neko distinction represents does recur in the genre.